 What is the ASVAB?

 The ASVAB is the entrance exam required to join the United States military.
-If you don’t pass this test you won’t be allowed to enlist in the Army, Navy, Air Force, Marines or any branch of the Reserves.
+If you don’t pass this test you won’t be allowed to enlist in the Army, Navy, Air Force, Marines or any branch of the National Guard or Reserves.
 This test is given to everyone who is considering enlisting in the US military.

 The ASVAB determines whether you have the mental aptitude required to be in the military branch you’re applying to, and it also determines what job you’re mentally capable of performing.